tommccoy1/tommccoy1.github.io/_pages/topics.md

 {% include base_path %}

 Do you have a meeting scheduled with me but don't know what to talk about?
-Here are some topics that I never get tired of!
+Here are some topics that I'm always interested in discussing:

 - What can linguistics and natural language processing contribute to each other?